ElektraInitiative/libelektra/doc/help/kdb-validate.md

 ## DESCRIPTION

-Validate the values of keys below a given name using the loaded validation plugins (eg. range or validation) by reading all values, making them dirty by changing to another value, changing back to original and then writing that back to the key database.
+Validate the values of string keys below a given name using the loaded validation plugins (eg. range or validation) by reading all values, making them dirty by changing to another value, changing back to original and then writing that back to the key database.

 This command is useful for validating configuration files against their specifications.